Venue & Location

 How to get there

 Lorne is 140 kilometres south west of Melbourne and an approximately 2 hour drive.

-The Annual Lorne Proteomics Symposium has specially coordinated transfers form Melbourne city (WEHI) and Melbourne Tullmarine Airport to get delegates to Lorne and back in a safe and timely manner.
+The Annual Lorne Proteomics Symposium has specially coordinated private bus transfers form Melbourne city (WEHI) and Melbourne Tullmarine Airport to get delegates to Lorne and back in a safe and timely manner.
 CLICK HERE for information on the private bus transfers.